Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Overview depth to water variance statistics for shallow wells are provided below in line with the goals of the Future Coasts Aotearoa research programme.
 More detailed statistics for the broader dataset are provided in the supplementary material and available on the `GitHub repository <https://github.com/Komanawa-Solutions-Ltd/komanawa-nz-depth-to-water>`_.

 In depth category 1 (shallow wells, < 10m), the depth to water exhibits little variation in the shallower bins, suggesting proximity to boundary condition and/or high (unconfined) storage coefficients.
 As depth increases, the variability in the depth to water also increases, as evidenced by larger ranges and higher standard deviations.
 For instance, in depth category 1, the standard deviation median increases from 0.077 in the <0.1 m bin to 0.48 in the 5 to 10 m bin.
 Notably, the skewness suggests a tendency towards shallower water levels in many records, despite the large possible ranges in depth.
 This is observed in the negative skewness values that become more pronounced with increasing depth, indicating that while the average water levels are deeper, there are frequent instances of shallower depths.
 The kurtosis values further highlight the presence of notable outliers and extreme values.
 As depth increases, the kurtosis medians remain high or increase, indicating distributions with frequent extreme values.
 This pattern is consistent across other depth categories, where deeper bins show increased kurtosis, suggesting that extreme values become more apparent with depth.
 Overall, the statistics indicate that as depth increases, not only does the variability in water levels increase, but the presence of outliers and extreme values also becomes more pronounced.
-Finally, the statistics suggest the data is skewed and leptokurtic, meaning the data is not normally distributed and the mean and standard deviation are not necessarily representative of the data.
+Finally, the statistics suggest the data is skewed and leptokurtic, meaning the data is not normally distributed and the mean and standard deviation are not necessarily representative of the data (refer Table 4).

 .. include:: ../tables/stats_depth_cat_1.rst